| Jillian Duquaine-Watson Senior Lecturer

 Dr. Jillian M. Duquaine-Watson—known simply as “Dr. Jillian” to her students–received her BA in Social Change and Development with a minor in Women’s Studies from The University of Wisconsin-Green Bay in 1997.
 She completed her MA in American Studies from The University of Iowa in 2000 and her work in that program focused on women in 20th century American culture.
 In 2005, she became one of the first students to earn the PhD in Women’s Studies at The University of Iowa and during her doctoral training, she completed a disciplinary concentration in feminist socio-cultural anthropology and specialized in the areas of pedagogy and theories of motherhood and reproduction.
-Dr. Jillian has long been involved with non-governmental and non-profit organizations and earned a certificate in non-profit management from Iowa State University extension.
+Dr. Jillian has long been involved with non-governmental and non-profit organizations and earned certificates in non-profit management, responsible NGO management, cultural competence, and maternal & child health.

 After finishing her PhD, Dr. Jillian taught at several institutions before joining the faculty at The University of Texas at Dallas in 2008.
 At present, she serves as a full-time Senior Lecturer I in the School of Interdisciplinary Studies.
 Dr. Jillian is an award-winning educator who has taught a broad range of undergraduate and graduate courses in the areas of Women’s and Gender Studies, American Studies, Political Science, Rhetoric/Communication Studies, Anthropology, International Development, and Sociology.

 Dr. Jillian has been published widely.
 She is currently at work on a book monograph, Mothering by Degrees: Single Mothers and the Pursuit of Post-Secondary Education.
 Her teaching and research interests include poverty and public policy, international development, social change/activism/development, the family in America, educational practices and policies, motherhood, and reproductive technologies.